LeeHounshell/BatBot/README.md

 ![screen](../master/screens/BatBot_connected.jpg)

-## example voice command and response:
+## primary user interface

- Here is the main user interface consisting of a bat-image virtual joystick controller, and 5 buttons.
+ The main user interface consists of a yellow and black bat-image virtual joystick controller, and 5 buttons.
 The buttons work as follows:

  - [voice command text] translated text acts like a 'repeat command' button.
  - [*] set the operating mode to 'collision avoidance'.